hktop/volatility-calculation-model/README.md

 # volatility-calculation-model
-Very quick project made with Claude.ai that represents in a 3D view XAUUSD's volatility on a 252 day frame.
+Few code lines co-made with Claude.ai that allows a 3D representation of XAUUSD's volatility on a 252 day frame.